Myakka River State Park: Things to do

 The park is noted for its wildlife and some of the rare birds seen only in Florida, such as the roseate spoonbill, frequent the park.
 Native flora flourishes in the park.
 There are many species of fish, amphibians, reptiles, and mammals to learn about and enjoy watching as well.

 Myakka River State Park has an excellent system of hiking trails.
 Walking trails crisscross the eastern side of the park.

 Six primitive campgrounds are accessible by trail throughout the park: Mossy Hammock, Bee Island, Panther Point, Honore, Oak Grove and Prairie.

 Horseback riding and biking is permitted on certain designated trails and roads in the park.
 This part of the park is dominated by expanses of very low vegetation, fields of palmetto, that make a transition to islands, or hammocks, of tall pine and oak trees.

 A good portion of the park is accessible by automobile.
 Myakka River State Park's main road, a 6.5 mi drive between the north and south ends, leads visitors to a boardwalk out to the river and a lake that is excellent for bird watching.

 The main drive is also popular with cyclists, runners, and skaters.
 Bicycle traffic can be heavy, especially on weekends and holidays.

-A short walk from the main road reveals Myakka's canopy walkway, a novel suspension bridge and tower providing researchers and visitors with views of the forest canopy and a spectacular above-the-treetops view of the entire park.
+A short walk from the main road reveals Myakka's canopy walkway, which is North America's first public treetop trail and is a novel suspension bridge and tower providing researchers and visitors with views of the forest canopy and a spectacular above-the-treetops view of the entire park.
+The walkway is suspended 25 feet above the ground and 100 feet through the hammock canopy, with the tower soaring 74 feet in the air.

-Picnic areas, canoeing, boat tours, and developed campsites are available.
+Picnic areas, canoeing, boat tours, and developed campsites are available, as well as an outpost, which contains bike and canoe rentals, a souvenir shop, a camping supply store, and the Pink Gator Cafe.

 The park even has five cabins that were built not with logs, but with the trunks of native sabal palms.

+History

+In 1843, a European surveyor by the name of Sam Reid encountered a group of Seminoles who told him the river he encountered was called the "Miarca," which was later spelled on maps as Myakka, as well as the headwaters of the river were called "Locha-notia," which translates to "sleeping turtle."
+Between the 1850s and 1930s, settlers established cattle to the region and much of the cattle was used for beef in the Civil War.
+In 1910, Bertha Palmer, a Chicagoan businesswoman, bought a vast amount of land near the Myakka River for cattle and swine ranching.
+During the Great Depression, President Roosevelt signed the New Deal and funded the Civilian Conservation Corps, where Palmer's land was gifted to be developed into a state park.
+The Myakka River State Park officially opened in 1941.